Sliders are used to change the values of the coefficients a1, b1, c1, a2, b2 and c2 in order to explore different systems of equations.

-A graphical approach is taken here in order to give a complete picture on solving systems of equations with the existing algebraic methods (elimination, cramer's rule,...).
+A graphical interpretation is used here in order to give a complete picture to solving systems of equations with the existing algebraic methods (elimination, cramer's rule,...).
 Also included in this site, a tutorial on solving systems of linear using analytical methods.

-Use the scrollbar to set the constants a1, a2, b1, b2, c1 and c2 so
+- Use the sliders to set the constants a1, b1, c1 ,a2, b2 and c2 to different values so

-that the two lines have a point of intersection (x , y ).
-Check that the ordered pair (x , y), is the solution to the system (find a solution by any method you wish : substitution, elimination, cramer's rule,...) and compare.
+that the two lines have other point of intersection (x , y ).
+Check that the ordered pair (x , y), is the solution to the system (find a solution by any algebraic method such as substitution, elimination, cramer's rule,...) and compare.

 More references to systems of linear equations.